 - We really wrestle with gaining access to the C suite and maintaining it.

-- Our experience and research have shown and proven time and again, there are six critical skills sets that the best work winners employ.
+- Our experience and research have shown and proven there are six critical skills sets that the best work winners employ.
 How they do this varies, but the framework for engaging has client-centered deliverables in every skill set.
 This framework with sales levels sets the foundation for the common language in an organization.
 This is often customized to the internal language of Beacon’s clients.

 - Training is always around real situations that provides participants an opportunity to immediately apply the thinking to their accounts while in the training session.
 People also leave with an actual plan that they have initiated in the training session.